MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: Results and Discussion

 \subsubsection{DLRSD Results}

-As shown in Table~\ref{tab:results_dlrsd}, both MACL and its weighted variant achieve strong and consistent performance across nearly all evaluation metrics.
-Weighted MACL attains clear gains in cosine similarity--based measures, while MACL performs best in relevance-based ranking, particularly at higher difficulty levels.
+As shown in Table~\ref{tab:results_dlrsd}, both MARC and its weighted variant achieve strong and consistent performance across nearly all evaluation metrics.
+Weighted MARC attains clear gains in cosine similarity--based measures, while MARC performs best in relevance-based ranking, particularly at higher difficulty levels.
 The results indicate that the proposed approach maintains robust retrieval quality across varying similarity thresholds.
-Minor differences at the Easy and Medium levels suggest that MACL remains competitive even when other methods briefly outperform it, reflecting stable and balanced behavior across evaluation settings.
+Minor differences at the Easy and Medium levels suggest that MARC remains competitive even when other methods briefly outperform it, reflecting stable and balanced behavior across evaluation settings.